 Queen Elizabeth 2

-Queen Elizabeth 2 (QE2) is a retired British passenger ship converted into a floating hotel.
-Originally built for the Cunard Line, the ship was operated by Cunard as both a transatlantic liner and a cruise ship from 1969 to 2008.
-She was then laid up until converted and since 18 April 2018 has been operating as a floating hotel in Dubai.
-Queen Elizabeth 2 was designed for the transatlantic service from her home port of Southampton, UK, to New York, United States.
-She served as the flagship of the line from 1969 until succeeded by Queen Mary 2 in 2004.
+Queen Elizabeth 2 (QE2) is a retired British ocean liner.
+Built for the Cunard Line, the ship was operated as a transatlantic liner and cruise ship from 1969 to 2008.
+She was laid up until converted into a floating hotel, operating since 18 April 2018 in Dubai.
+Queen Elizabeth 2 plied the route from her home port of Southampton, UK, to New York, United States.
+She served as the flagship of the line from 1969 until she was succeeded by the Queen Mary 2 in 2004.
 Queen Elizabeth 2 was designed in Cunard's offices in Liverpool and Southampton and built in Clydebank, Scotland.
-She was considered the last of the transatlantic ocean liners until "Project Genesis" was announced by Cunard Line in 1995 after the business purchase of Cunard by Micky Arison; chairman of Carnival and Carnival UK.
-Project Genesis was intended to create new life in the ocean liner saga, and in 1998, Cunard revealed the name: RMS Queen Mary 2.
-Queen Elizabeth 2 was refitted with a modern diesel powerplant in 1986–87.
-She undertook regular world cruises during almost 40 years of service, and later operated predominantly as a cruise ship, sailing out of Southampton, England.
-Queen Elizabeth 2 had no running mate and never ran a year-round weekly transatlantic express service to New York.
-She did, however, continue the Cunard tradition of regular scheduled transatlantic crossings every year of her service life.
-Queen Elizabeth 2 retired from active Cunard service on 27 November 2008.
-She had been acquired by the private equity arm of Dubai World, which planned to begin conversion of the vessel to a 500-room floating hotel moored at the Palm Jumeirah, Dubai.
-The 2008 financial crisis intervened, however, and the ship was laid up at Dubai Drydocks and later Mina Rashid.
-When she started her new life in Port Rashid as a floating hotel, during that time she completed 1,400 voyages over six million nautical miles while carrying 2.5 million passengers over 25 world tours.
+She was refitted with a modern diesel powerplant in 1986–87.
+Queen Elizabeth 2 retired from active Cunard service on 27 November 2008, and was acquired by the private equity arm of Dubai World, which planned to begin conversion of the vessel to a 500-room floating hotel moored at the Palm Jumeirah, Dubai.
+Due to the 2008 financial crisis, the ship was laid up at Dubai Drydocks and later Mina Rashid.
 Subsequent conversion plans were announced in 2012 and then again by the Oceanic Group in 2013, but both plans stalled.
-In November 2015, Cruise Arabia & Africa quoted DP World chairman Ahmed Sultan Bin Sulayem as saying that QE2 would not be scrapped and a Dubai-based construction company announced in March 2017 that it had been contracted to refurbish the ship.
-The restored QE2 opened to visitors on 18 April 2018, with a soft opening.
+The restored QE2 opened to visitors on 18 April 2018 and today operates as a floating hotel in Dubai, managed since 2024 by French hotel chain Accor.

 References